pwa-builder/PWABuilder-CLI/README.md

 `callback(err)` returns an error, if any.

 ####createChromeApp(w3cManifestInfo, generatedAppDir)
-Generates the application for the Chrome platform.
+Returns a promise that generates the application for the Chrome platform.

 `w3cManifestInfo` is the manifest´s data in JSON format.

 `generatedAppDir` is the destination directory of the generated app.

 ####creteFireFox(w3cManifestInfo, generatedAppDir)
-Generates the application for the FireFox platform.
+Returns a promise that generates the application for the FireFox platform.

 `w3cManifestInfo` is the manifest´s data in JSON format.

 `generatedAppDir` is the destination directory of the generated app.

 ####createWindows10app(w3cManifestInfo, generatedAppDir)
-Generates the application for the Windows 10 platform.
+Returns a promise that generates Generates the application for the Windows 10 platform.

 `w3cManifestInfo` is the manifest´s data in JSON format.

 `generatedAppDir` is the destination directory of the generated app.

 ####createWebApp(w3cManifestInfo, generatedAppDir)
-Generates the application for the web platform.
+Returns a promise that generates the application for the web platform.

 `w3cManifestInfo` is the manifest´s data in JSON format.

 `generatedAppDir` is the destination directory of the generated app.

 ####createCordovaApp(w3cManifestInfo, generatedAppDir)
-Creates the corresponding Cordova apps for the specified platforms.
+Returns a promise that creates the corresponding Cordova apps for the specified platforms.

 `w3cManifestInfo` is the manifest´s data in JSON format.